Grafieks-Analytics/grafieks-desktop/Documentation/Mysql Installation.md

 # Mysql installation

-This document is tested with **Mysql 5.7**.
-Although for higher versions, the steps will be almost similar.
+This document is guides you to compile driver for **Mysql 5.7**.
+Although for higher versions, the steps should be almost similar.

 **Note: Sql Driver Compilation error**